Performance toolkit

 Now that we know how to make our app fast and reactive, how can we actually test the performance?

 There are several tools online, and the more you use, the better.
-However, I’ll introduce you to two tools that belong to my daily workflow.
+However, I'll introduce two tools that belong to my daily workflow.

 PageSpeed Insights

 PageSpeed Insights is a super simple tool by Google.
-You only need to fill your website URL and it sums up a bunch of statistics and possible improvements for you.
+You only need to enter your website URL, and it sums up a bunch of statistics and possible improvements for you.

-The interface splits into two different tabs for Mobile and Desktop.
-For each platform, it tells you what should be fixed, what you should consider fixing and what you did well.
-There’s also some useful User Experience advice to improve the accessibility of your app.
+The interface is split into two tabs: Mobile and Desktop.
+For each platform, it tells you what should be fixed, what you should consider fixing, and what you did well.
+There's also some useful user experience advice to improve your app's accessibility.

-Finally, a score is attributed to each different section.
+Finally, a score is assigned to each section.
 The recommended speed score is 85 on mobile and 90 on desktop.

 WebPageTest

-WebPageTest gives you so much information depending on the location and the browser on select.
+WebPageTest gives you so much information depending on the location and browser you select.

-This tool is useful to know the load time of your first view but also tests the repeat view.
+This tool is useful to know the load time of your first view, and it also tests the repeat view.

-From here we can see that the main element that slows the site down is the use of CDN to load the font.
-It blocks a part of the rendering for almost 600ms.
-An image also takes a long time to load and should probably be more compressed.
+From here, we can see that the main element slowing the site down is the CDN used to load the font.
+It blocks part of the rendering for almost 600ms.
+An image also takes a long time to load and should probably be compressed more.

 What's next

 Progressive Web Apps are a way to deliver an app-like user experience.
-Their goals is to make the app feel native.
-We already reached the first step here by making the application work offline, but there’s much more to do: push notifications, web app manifest, splash screen, theme color, add to home screen
+Their goal is to make the app feel native.
+We already reached the first step here by making the application work offline, but there's much more to do: push notifications, web app manifest, splash screen, theme color, add to home screen...

-I believe web design has gigantly improved lately but we have to find an acceptable compromise between design and performance (hello/goodbye Parallax!).
+I believe web design has improved enormously lately, but we have to find an acceptable compromise between design and performance (hello/goodbye Parallax!).
 We encounter the same problem with very heavy GIFs (videos are made for animated frames, not images!).

-I hope this talk/article was useful for some people interested in Web Performance.
-If there’s one thing to remember: focus on the user.
+I hope this talk/article was useful for people interested in web performance.
+If there's one thing to remember: focus on the user.